-Hay River Harbour

-Hay River Harbour

-Guideline Notes for Soil Quality Results 1.
-Notes for CCME.
+1. Notes for CCME.
 Canadian sediment quality guidelines for the protection of freshwater aquatic life.
+(CCME Sediment FAL)

+General Notes

-(CCME Sediment FAL) General Notes: The CCME sediment quality guidelines for the protection of freshwater aquatic life provide Interim sediment quality guidelines (ISQGs and probable effect levels (PELs).
-The Interim sediment quality guidelines have been used in this report. s) Note 1.1 for Acenaphthene: Provisional; adoption of marine ISQG developed using the modified NSTP approach.
-Note 1.2 for Acenaphthylene: Provisional; adoption of marine ISQG developed using the modified NSTP approach.
-Note 1.3 for Anthracene: Provisional; adoption of marine ISQG developed using the modified NSTP approach.
-Note 1.4 for Dibenz[a,h]anthracene: Provisional; adoption of marine ISQG developed using the modified NSTP approach.
-Note 1.5 for Fluorene: Provisional; adoption of marine ISQG developed using the modified NSTP approach.
-Note 1.6 for 2-Methylnaphthalene: Provisional; adoption of marine ISQG developed using the modified NSTP approach.
-Note 1.7 for Naphthalene: Provisional; adoption of marine ISQG developed using the modified NSTP approach.
+The CCME sediment quality guidelines for the protection of freshwater aquatic life provide Interim sediment quality guidelines (ISQGs) and probable effect levels (PELs).
+The Interim sediment quality guidelines have been used in this report.

+Provisional; adoption of marine ISQG developed using the modified NSTP approach.

+Provisional; adoption of marine ISQG developed using the modified NSTP approach.

+Provisional; adoption of marine ISQG developed using the modified NSTP approach.

+Provisional; adoption of marine ISQG developed using the modified NSTP approach.

+Provisional; adoption of marine ISQG developed using the modified NSTP approach.

+Note 1.6 for 2-Methylnaphthalene:

+Provisional; adoption of marine ISQG developed using the modified NSTP approach.

+Provisional; adoption of marine ISQG developed using the modified NSTP approach.

 2. Notes for CCME.
-Canadian Soil Quality Guidelines; and Canada-Wide Standards for Petroleum Hydrocarbons in Soil - for Commer Land Use and Coarse-grained Soil.
-(CCME SO CL CS) rcial General Notes: There are different guidelines based on site-specific factors for some analytes.
+Canadian Soil Quality Guidelines; and Canada-Wide Standards for Petroleum Hydrocarbons in Soil - for Commercial Land Use and Coarse-grained Soil.
+(CCME SO CL CS)

+There are different guidelines based on site-specific factors for some analytes.
 The most stringent guidelines were used.

-Note 2.1 for Benzene: The guideline for benzene is 0.030 mg/kg for the following: Surface soil (≤1.5m) with coarse soil texture, and based on a lifetime incremental cancer risk of 1 in 100,000 (10-5).
-Subsoil (>1.5m) with coarse soil texture, and based on a lifetime incremental cancer risk of 1 in 100,000 (10-5).
-Surface soil (≤1.5m) with coarse soil texture, and based on a lifetime incremental cancer risk of 1 in 100,000 (10-5).
-Surface soil (≤1.5m) with coarse soil texture, and based on a lifetime incremental cancer risk of 1 in 1,000,000 (10-6). • Subsoil (>1.5m) with coarse soil texture, and based on a lifetime incremental cancer risk of 1 in 1,000,000 (10-6).
-Note 2.2 for Ethylbenzene: The guideline for ethylbenzene is 0.082 mg/kg for the following: • Surface soil (≤1.5m) with coarse soil texture Subsoil (>1.5m) with coarse soil texture Note 2.3 for F1 (CCME): (C6-C10) (less BTEX): This Tier 1 Level is for coarse, surface soil; and includes protection of potable groundwater.
+- Surface soil (≤1.5m) with coarse soil texture, and based on a lifetime incremental cancer risk of 1 in 100,000 (10-5). - Subsoil (>1.5m) with coarse soil texture, and based on a lifetime incremental cancer risk of 1 in 100,000 (10-5). - Surface soil (≤1.5m) with coarse soil texture, and based on a lifetime incremental cancer risk of 1 in 1,000,000 (10-6). - Subsoil (>1.5m) with coarse soil texture, and based on a lifetime incremental cancer risk of 1 in 1,000,000 (10-6).

+- Surface soil (≤1.5m) with coarse soil texture - Subsoil (>1.5m) with coarse soil texture

+This Tier 1 Level is for coarse, surface soil; and includes protection of potable groundwater.
 The standard for F1 excludes benzene, toluene, ethylbenzene and xylenes.

-Reference: Canadian Council of Ministers of the Environment, Canada-Wide Standards for Petroleum Hydrocarbons (PHC) in Soil, 200 08.
+Reference: Canadian Council of Ministers of the Environment, Canada-Wide Standards for Petroleum Hydrocarbons (PHC) in Soil, 2008.

 Table 1 - Summary of Tier 1 Levels for surface soil. / The most stringent guideline was used in this report.

-Note 2.4 for F2 (C10-C16): This Tier 1 Level is for coarse, surface soil.
-"Coarse" means coarse-textured soil having a median grain size of >75 μ m as defined by the American Society for Testing and Materia Reference: Canadian Council of Ministers of the Environment, Canada-Wide Standards for Petroleum Hydrocarbons (PHC) in Soil, 200 Table 1 - Summary of Tier 1 Levels for surface soil.
-J8.
-Note 2.5 for F3 (C16-C34): This Tier 1 Level is for coarse, surface soil.
-"Coarse" means coarse-textured soil having a median grain size of >75 μ m as defined by the American Society for Testing and Materia als.
-Reference: Canadian Council of Ministers of the Environment, Canada-Wide Standards for Petroleum Hydrocarbons (PHC) in Soil, 200 Table 1 - Summary of Tier 1 Levels for surface soil.
-Note 2.6 for F4 (CCME): (>C34-C50): This Tier 1 Level is for coarse, surface soil.
-"Coarse" means coarse-textured soil having a median grain size of >75 μ m as defined by the American Society for Testing and Materia Reference: Canadian Council of Ministers of the Environment, Canada-Wide Standards for Petroleum Hydrocarbons (PHC) in Soil, 200 Table 1 - Summary of Tier 1 Levels for surface soil.
-J8.
-Note 2.7 for Toluene: The guideline for toluene is 0.37 mg/kg for the following: • Surface soil (≤1.5m) with coarse soil texture
+"Coarse" means coarse-textured soil having a median grain size of >75 μ m as defined by the American Society for Testing and Materials.
+Reference: Canadian Council of Ministers of the Environment, Canada-Wide Standards for Petroleum Hydrocarbons (PHC) in Soil, 2008.
+Table 1 - Summary of Tier 1 Levels for surface soil.

+"Coarse" means coarse-textured soil having a median grain size of >75 μ m as defined by the American Society for Testing and Materials.
+Reference: Canadian Council of Ministers of the Environment, Canada-Wide Standards for Petroleum Hydrocarbons (PHC) in Soil, 2008.
+Table 1 - Summary of Tier 1 Levels for surface soil.

+"Coarse" means coarse-textured soil having a median grain size of >75 μ m as defined by the American Society for Testing and Materials.
+Reference: Canadian Council of Ministers of the Environment, Canada-Wide Standards for Petroleum Hydrocarbons (PHC) in Soil, 2008.
+Table 1 - Summary of Tier 1 Levels for surface soil.

-• Subsoil (>1.5m) with coarse soil texture
+- Surface soil (≤1.5m) with coarse soil texture - Subsoil (>1.5m) with coarse soil texture